osilander/203.311/Week5/Week5.md

 snipit both_genomes.aln
 ```

+Check your file list in the `RStudio Cloud` bottom right corener window.
+There should be a new file there called `snp_plot.png`.
+Click on it, and it should open a new tab in the browser.
+Marvel at the beauty (what is this thing plotting?).

 ### Portfolio Analysis {#Portfolio-Analysis}
 1. Sample coverage (read depth) is a critical determinant of how well you can call variants.
 The samples here differ in their coverage.
 It is critical to assess this coverage and whether this will affect downstream analyses.<br>